offscale/cdd-python-gae/README.md

 Public SDK works with filenames, source code, and even in memory constructs (e.g., as imported into your REPL).
 CLI available also.

+Note: Parquet files are supported as it takes too long to run NDB queries to batch acquire / batch insert into SQL.

 ## Install package

 ### PyPi